Your Shed Base – What You Need to Know

 Unfortunately, we cannot install onto the following:

-• Gravel or chippings without proper edging and compaction
+❌ Loose gravel or chippings without proper compaction

 Even small differences can cause the building to twist, affecting door alignment and overall longevity.